EDS-Bioinformatics-Laboratory/Robustness_evaluation_deconv_methods/README.md

 		To reproduce the results in the manuscript the following provides the command line input for calculating cell type reassignment for all method with 1st simulated ST data, and removal of one, two & three cell type scenarios, Rscript Get_celltype_assignment_results.R 1 "rm1","rm2","rm3"
-> [!TIP]
+> [!Note]
-> a list is provided as a single argument without spaces in between
+> a list has to be provided as a single argument without spaces in between
 <br>

 ### Module 5: Post analysis results